 -

-• Duration of Dismissal is complete
+- Duration of Disciplinary Dismissal is complete;

-• All educational sanctions are completed
+- All educational sanctions are completed; and

-• Petition for readmission is submitted to the review committee (see below)The review committee includes the Dean of Students and the Associate Dean of Students, or their designee(s).
-Other individuals may include but are not limited to representatives from Housing and Residence Life, the Office of Institutional Equity and Compliance, Athletics, or Student Involvement.
-There must be a minimum of 3 individuals who serve on the review committee.
+The review committee includes the Vice President for Student Affairs or designee and the Director of Student Conduct and Community Standards, or their designee(s).
+Other individuals may include but are not limited to representatives from Housing and Residence Life, the Office of Civil Rights, Title IX & ADA Compliance, Athletics, or Student Involvement.
+There must be a minimum of three (3) individuals who serve on the review committee.
 Readmission will be granted upon a majority vote.

 If readmission is approved, the committee may apply additional restrictions.
-These may include, and are not limited to, restricted access to campus and/or other specified activities for the duration of the student’s enrollment at the university.
+These may include, and are not limited to, restricted access to campus and/or other specified activities for the duration of the Student's enrollment at the University.

 If readmission is denied, the individual may reapply for readmission one (1) year after the initial application for readmission was received by the university.